 The present study was designed to determine the validity of Oura Ring output.
 The first aim in this study sought to evaluate the accuracy of Oura Ring EE output compared with IC in laboratory setting.
 The second aim sought to evaluate the reliability of Oura Ring EE variables and step count against reference monitors in free-living.
-The results from the laboratory showed that the Oura successfully identified major changes between various activities and/or intensities (high individual correlation), with acceptable measurement error overall (low MAPE), but was less responsive to detailed deviations within different activities and/or intensities.
+The results from the laboratory showed that the Oura successfully identified major changes between various activities and/or intensities (high individual correlation), but was less responsive to detailed deviations within different activities and/or intensities.
 Oura Ring step count and all EE variables correlated strongly with the reference monitors in free-living.
 Overall, the MET metric estimated by Oura ring corresponded best with the reference monitors.

 To our knowledge, this is the first study investigating the validity of Oura Ring EE output in laboratory setting.
-The most noticeable was the strong individual correlation with small mean bias and measurement error overall, thus, successfully identified major changes between various activities and/or intensities.
+The most noticeable was the strong individual correlation with small mean bias thus, successfully identified major changes between various activities and/or intensities.
 However, the ring was less responsive to detailed deviations within different activities and/or intensities, with significant underestimation for the stationary activities.
 Additionally, in line with previous finding in commercial activity trackers, Oura tended to underestimate EE compared with the IC with a greater discrepancy as intensity increased, with increasing individual measurement error [36,37,38].
 EE during activity has been suggested to be the most unpredictable and variable component of TEE [39, 40].
 Nevertheless, accuracy and validity of EE output in commercial devices have increased over the years [6, 38], however, the mean difference and measurement error for Oura Ring EE variables in the current study were greater than previously seen for Oura HR, HRV, and sleep metrics, suggesting accuracy can be improved further [3, 7, 38].

-The Oura Ring step count correlated strongly with the pedometer and had acceptable measurement error.
+The Oura Ring step count correlated strongly with the pedometer.
 Meanwhile, Oura significantly overestimated step count, which have also been stated in two previous studies comparing Oura to hip- or wrist-worn accelerometers in free-living.
 The previous studies also found Oura step count to correlate strongly with the reference monitor.
-Moreover, Niela-Vilen, Azimi reported smaller mean difference but similar measurement error (1416, MAPE 5.2%) as the current study, while Henriksen, Svartdal presented higher values (3779, MAPE 69%).
+Moreover, Niela-Vilen, Azimi reported smaller mean difference but smaller measurement error (1416, MAPE 5.2%) as the current study, while Henriksen, Svartdal presented higher values (3779, MAPE 69%).
 The smaller mean bias identified by Niela-Vilen, Azimi may be attributed to Oura and reference monitor being worn on the same hand, compared with hip-worn and/or self-selected finger as by Henriksen, Svartdal and the present study.
 Likewise, a 2020 review on step count accuracy for consumer-based activity trackers found heterogeneity of over- and underestimation between and within brands .
 They ascribed the observed variability to differences in wear locations and number of comparisons for each sensor.

 Strength & limitations